 Mission: We have over 50 years unrivaled experience in developing, marketing, selling and organizing exhibitions and events.
 We excel in creating brand leading, highly targeted events where people from around the world can come together to do business, network and learn.
 Our vision is ...

-I worked at Reed Exhibitions full-time (More than 3 years)
+I worked at Reed Exhibitions full-time (Less than a year)

 Advice to Management

-I applied through a staffing agency.
-The process took 3 days.
-I interviewed at Reed Exhibitions (Richmond, London, England (UK)) in November 2017.
+I applied online.
+The process took 7 weeks.
+I interviewed at Reed Exhibitions (Richmond, London, England (UK)) in March 2018.

 Let us know if we're missing any workplace or industry recognition –